BockmonClassroom/hw2-Chihiro1998/README.md

 - **All Plants**:
   The combined boxplot shows the wide range of leaf lengths across all plants, with notable differences between species.

+#### 4.3 Scatter Plot
+The scatter plot illustrates the relationship between leaf width (x-axis) and leaf length (y-axis) for all plants, with each species differentiated by color.It effectively separates the three species based on their leaf dimensions.
+While Snake Plant is clearly distinct, there is some overlap between Zamioculcas zamiifolia and Bunny Ears Cactus.

+- **Zamioculcas zamiifolia**:<br>
+The points are tightly grouped in the lower left of the plot, showing that the leaves are both narrow and short.
+This clustering reflects the low variance and standard deviation in both width and length.
+The consistent size makes this plant easy to differentiate.

+- **Snake Plant**:<br>
+The points are distributed in the upper right, representing larger leaves.
+The spread of these points matches the higher variance and standard deviation seen in the data.
+This species has the largest and most variable leaves, making it stand out compared to the others.

+- **Bunny Ears Cactus**:<br>
+The points are scattered in the middle of the plot, between Zamioculcas zamiifolia and Snake Plant.
+While some points overlap with Zamioculcas, there are also wider and longer leaves.
+This species has more variability than Zamioculcas but less than Snake Plant.

 **statistics:**
 <blockquote>